wada314/once-list/readme.md

 - `nightly`: Enables the nightly-only features.

   - Uses the `allocator_api` std unstable feature.
 Note that even without this feature, this crate still supports the allocators thanks to the [`allocator_api2`](https://crates.io/crates/allocator-api2) crate.
   - Supports the special methods for the unsized value types.
-See the "Unsized types support" section for more details.
+See the doc of `OnceCell` for more details.

 - `sync`: This library internally uses `std::cell::OnceCell` which is not thread-safe.
 When you enable this feature, this library uses the thread-safe `std::sync::OnceLock` instead.